kaizhang/SciFlow/README.md

 2. Automatic Checkpointing: The result of each intermediate step is stored, allowing easy restart upon failures.

 3. Parallelism and grid computing support: Independent computational steps will run concurrently.
-And users can decide whether to run steps locally or on remote compute nodes in a grid system (have not released yet).
+And users can decide whether to run steps locally or on remote compute nodes in a grid system.

 Here is a simple example.
 (Since we use template haskell, we need to divide this small program into two files.)